Find an Orthodontist near you

 What is an underbite?

-An underbite is a misalignment of the jaw that causes the lower teeth to protrude beyond the upper teeth.
-Also known as a Class III malocclusion or ‘reverse-bite’, underbites affect just 5% to 10% of the population – as opposed to the more common protrusive bite, which is colloquially referred to as an “overbite”.
+In its simplest form, an underbite is when your jaw is misaligned and causes the lower teeth to protrude beyond the upper teeth.
+Also known as a Class III malocclusion or ‘reverse-bite’, underbites are quite rare.
 They range in severity from mild cases that are almost unnoticeable, to severe cases where the lower jaw extends out far beyond the upper jaw.

-The sooner the better.
-In many cases, orthodontic treatment to correct an underbite should be started in childhood, while the jaw bones are still malleable and may be more easily coerced into alignment.
+The sooner you (or your child) see an orthodontist, the better.
+Orthodontic treatment for an underbite should start in childhood, while the jaw bones are still malleable and may be more easily coerced into alignment.
 Early diagnosis with a specialist orthodontist can provide the appropriate information and best advice to manage an underbite problem.

 Do children outgrow underbites?